-What these approximately 100,000 Saints added to the Church in these valleys is impossible to estimate.
+Amazon's side, feeling it impossible to deny that, so far, some remarkable influence had produced a remarkable result, which better known influences have often missed."
+What these approximately one hundred thousand Saints added to the Church in these valleys is impossible to estimate.
 They became the Church in large measure.
-And a great many owed their ability to come to the West to the loans from the Perpetual Emigrating Fund.
-Repayment was hard and was often made in labor and in kind.
+And a great many owed their ability to come to loans from the Perpetual Emigrating Fund.
+Repayment was difficult and was often made in labor and in kind.
 Leaders extended tremendous efforts to keep the fund equal to its task.
 The Moroni Fund, the Provo Fund, the Ephraim Fund, and the Scandinavian Concerts helped.
 Sarah Ann Peterson's plan to have sisters donate eggs laid on Sundays spread from her community in Ephraim to surrounding communities.
 The plans and thoughts of the Church revolved around and were dominated by this program of emigration.
 There was nothing like it anywhere.

-After Brigham Young died, President John Taylor took the oar as President of the Church and forgave half of the remaining debts of the emigrants as an act of celebrating the year of jubilee.
-When the United States disincorporated the Perpetual Emigrating Fund Company and the Church, the fund and company had fulfilled its essential purposes.
+After Brigham Young died, John Taylor took the laboring oar as President and forgave half of the remaining debts of the emigrants as an act of celebrating the year of jubilee.
+When the United States disincorporated the Perpetual Emigrating Fund Company and the Church, the fund and company had fulfilled their essential purposes.
 The Church and its growing communities were well supplied with boot- and shoemakers, accountants, boilermakers, cabinetmakers, engineers, miners, masons, printers, spinners, weavers, and many others representing specialized skills and occupations.